Learn about the health risks of abusing prescription drugs and the penalties for violating laws governing their misuse.

 Are prescription and over-the-counter drugs being abused?

-There are many different types of prescription drugs.
+What are the types of prescription drugs?

-Over-the-counter (OTC) drugs that you can buy at any pharmacy or grocery store are also abused.
+OTC drugs that you can buy at any pharmacy or grocery store are also abused.
 The most commonly abused OTC drug is Dextromethorphan (DXM).
 DXM is the active ingredient found in over-the-counter cough and cold medicine.
 These can cause impaired motor and mental functioning, numbness, nausea/vomiting, loss of coordination, hallucination, and increased heart rate and blood pressure.

 How are prescription drugs classified in the schedules in Virginia’s Drug Control Act?